2011 Greenlandic Men's Football Championship

 The 2011 Coca-Cola GM was the 41st edition of the Greenlandic Men's Football Championship.
-The final round was held in Sisimiut from August 14 to 20.
+The final round was held in Sisimiut from 14 to 20 August.
 It was won by G-44 Qeqertarsuaq for the second time in its history.

-Qualifying stage
+Qualifying Stage

 North Greenland

-FC Malamuk and Eqaluk-56 qualified for the final Round.
+FC Malamuk and Eqaluk-56 qualified for the Final Round.

 Disko Bay

 NB Some match results are unavailable.

 Central Greenland

 NB Some match results are unavailable.
-Siumut Amerdlok Kunuk qualified for the final Round as hosts.
+Siumut Amerdlok Kunuk qualified for the Final Round as hosts.

 South Greenland

-Kissaviarsuk-33 and Nagtoralik Paamiut qualified for the final Round.
+Kissaviarsuk-33 and Nagtoralik Paamiut qualified for the Final Round.

-Playoff round
+Playoff Round

-Tupilak-41 qualified for the final Round, after winning the playoff round against the North Greenland Third place club.
+Tupilak-41 qualified for the Final Round, after winning the Playoff Round against the North Greenland Third Place club.